plfa/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

 ```

-## Embedding
+## Retractions

-We also need the notion of _embedding_, which is a weakening of
+We also need the notion of _retraction_, which is a weakening of
 isomorphism.
 While an isomorphism shows that two types are in
-one-to-one correspondence, an embedding shows that the first type is
-included in the second; or, equivalently, that there is a many-to-one
+one-to-one correspondence, a retraction exhibits instead a many-to-one
 correspondence between the second type and the first.

-Here is the formal definition of embedding:
+Here is the formal definition of a retraction:
 ```agda
 infix 0 _≲_
 record _≲_ (A B : Set) : Set where